-Online administrative tools.
-You can use either the Teams and Skype for Business Admin Center or Windows PowerShell to manage Teams and Skype for Business Online.
+- Online administrative tools.
+You can use either the Teams admin center or Windows PowerShell to manage Teams and Skype for Business Online.
 To use PowerShell to manage either Teams or Skype for Business Online, download and install the Skype for Business Online Connector.

 After you configure hybrid connectivity, you can move users to Teams or Skype for Business Online.
 For more information, see Move users from on-premises to Teams and Move users from on premises to Skype for Business Online.

 To configure your deployment for hybrid with Teams or Skype for Business Online, you need to have one of the following supported topologies:

 - A Skype for Business Server 2019 deployment with all servers running Skype for Business Server 2019.